-DIY Christmas Ornament Blog Hop
+DIY Christmas Ornament

 My daughter received something like this lovely little angel ornament long ago when she was in Junior Kindergarten.
-Since then, we have modified her to look even more cute.
+Since then, we have modified it to look even more cute.
 You can use these on your tree, on gifts, or as gifts.
 I think they’d make lovely placeholders too.

 To make them you need pipe cleaners, wood beads, lace with a straight edge and a seam on one side.
 Also a fine tipped marker and something to hang them with.